tidyverse/tidyr/revdep/cran.md

 ### New problems
 (This reports the first line of each new failure)

+* archiveRetriever
+  checking tests ...
+ERROR

 * causact
   checking examples ...
 ERROR

-* cogmapr
+* covidregionaldata
-  checking examples ...
-ERROR
   checking tests ...
 ERROR

-* covid19br
-  checking re-building of vignette outputs ...
-WARNING

 * crosstable
-  checking examples ...
-ERROR
-  checking tests ...
-ERROR
-  checking re-building of vignette outputs ...
-WARNING

-* dbplyr
-  checking examples ...
-ERROR
   checking tests ...
 ERROR

 * DiagrammeR